PT-Hrothgar/PT-Hrothgar.github.io/README.md

 ##### styles.css
 Here is all the not-super-interesting CSS that is so essential for the page layout.
 This file's most notable features are the following:
+- Links to the Google fonts Encode Sans Expanded, used for most of the page, and Noto Sans Mono, used for the headers and the inputted guesses.
 - `@property` rules used to define the gray, yellow, and green colors used on Wordle guesses, and that Wordle Master also uses as theme colors (for example, in the header).
 They match the colors used by Wordle itself.
 - Red and pink "error" colors, also defined with `@property`.
 They are used in the `<noscript>` element described above, and in the "Not in word list" warnings.
 - A media query to switch to a one-column layout on smaller screens (<900px), and to slightly decrease font sizes to make the page less cramped.